madebits/madebits.github.io/blog/2012/2012-08-21-Disable-History-in-Lubuntu.md

 	sync ; sleep 60 ; sync
 	```

 	Check using `df` command that *Avail*able disk space is 4 or smaller.
 If not, run the two commands above again.
-Repeat until `df` command that Available disk space is 4 or smaller.
+Repeat until `df` command reports that *Avail*able disk space is 4 or smaller.

 	Finally, clean the created `zero.*` files.